Mária Széchy: Role in literature

 A trusted member of the Wesselényi retinue was the poet István Gyöngyösi, first as a secretary then as a captain.
-In 1664, he published an epic narrative poem on the taking Murány and the marriage of Széchy and Wesselényi.
-Titled Marssal társalkodó murányi Venus ('The Venus of Murány Conversing with Mars'), it made both the poet and the subject, Széchy, famous.
+In 1664, he published an epic narrative poem on the conquest of Murány and the marriage of Széchy and Wesselényi.
+Titled Márssal társalkodó murányi Venus ('The Venus of Murány Conversing with Mars'), it made both the poet and Széchy, famous.
 After its 1702 republication, the poem became a bestseller in Hungary.
-She herself wrote poems influenced by the style of Bálint Balassi, which have been lost, and she friends with her famous relative, Miklós Zrínyi.
+Széchy herself wrote poems influenced by the style of Bálint Balassi, which have been lost, and she was friends with her famous poet cousin, Miklós Zrínyi (son of her father's half-sister Magdolna Erzsébet Széchy and György Zrínyi).

-Letters written by her have been found in almost every noble family's archive from the age, attesting to her widespread networks.
-Whereas her mother had dictated all of her letters, Széchy wrote intimate ones in her own hand.
-She read the scientific, literary, and theological books of the age, and she funded the publishing of five books.
-She republished Péter Pázmány's Hungarian translation of The Imitation of Christ by Thomas à Kempis and Pázmány's prayer book, two books which had become scarcely available.
+Letters written by her have been found in almost every noble family's archive, attesting to her widespread networks.
+Whereas her mother had dictated all of her letters, Széchy wrote intimate ones herself.
+She read the scientific, literary, and theological books of the age and funded the publishing of five books.
+Among others, she republished Péter Pázmány's Hungarian translation of The Imitation of Christ by Thomas à Kempis and Pázmány's own prayer book.
 She commissioned Hungarian artists to make original illustrations for them.
-She also liked music, and it is known that the tambourine and later the guitar were both played in Murány.
+She also liked music, and it is known that the tambourine and later the guitar were played in Murány.